I finally got a chance to use my doughnut pans! Ring the bells, sound the trumpets!

 I’ve set aside other protein packed recipes that are waiting to be published because these are just so sweetly yummilicious and amazeballs, you have to have them now.
 Now, I say.
 These are not make do proughnuts, they are bona fide you’d never guess in a million years that they are healthy proughnuts.

 A light gluten and grain free baked doughnut spiked with espresso coffee and cinnamon, and no added sugar.
-Top that with a salted caramel icing.
+Top that with a salted caramel glaze.
 Yeah, you heard me.

 I use 100% organic pure maple syrup but you can use sugar free maple flavoured syrup if you want to reduce the calories and carbohydrate content.
 It works just as well, of course, although don’t tell me because you know I have an aversion to sugar polyols, used in abundance in sugar free stuff.
 Oh wait, it’s the sugar polyols that don’t like me so much … so if they also don’t like your GI tract either, stick with the real deal.
 Alternatively, make the Tiramisù version